-The Company owns its Johnston & Murphy brand and owns or licenses the trade names of its retail concepts either directly or through wholly-owned subsidiaries.
-The Dockers® brand footwear line, introduced in Fiscal 1993, is sold under a license agreement granting the exclusive right to sell men's footwear under the trademark in the United States, Canada and Mexico and in certain other Latin American countries.
+The Company owns its Johnston & Murphy[®], H.S.
+Trask[®], Keuka[®] and SureGrip[®] brands and owns or licenses the trade names of its retail concepts either directly or through wholly-owned subsidiaries.
+The Dockers[®] brand footwear line, introduced in Fiscal 1993, is sold under a license agreement granting the Company the exclusive right to sell men's footwear under the trademark in the United States, Canada and Mexico and in certain other Latin American countries.
 The Dockers license agreement, as amended, expires on November 30, 2015, subject to extension for an additional 3-year term if certain conditions are met.
-Net sales of Dockers products were approximately \$84 million in Fiscal 2013 and approximately \$78 million in Fiscal 2012.
+Net sales of Dockers products were approximately \$85 million in Fiscal 2014 and approximately \$84 million in Fiscal 2013.
 The Company licenses certain of its footwear brands, mostly in foreign markets.
-License royalty income was not material in Fiscal 2013.
+License royalty income was not material in Fiscal 2014.